-Except as provided in Article 6.2.3 (Further Operations During a Force Majeure), if it appears (based upon the Operator's reasonable estimate) that the actual Costs associated with an original AFE or its approved supplemental AFEs will exceed the relevant permitted over-expenditure set forth below, the Operator shall promptly submit a supplemental AFE to the Participating Parties.
+Except as provided in Article 6.2.3 (Further Operations During a Force Majeure or Emergency), if it appears (based upon the Operator's reasonable estimate) that the actual Costs associated with an original AFE or its approved supplemental AFEs will exceed the relevant permitted over-expenditure set forth below, the Operator shall promptly submit a supplemental AFE to the Participating Parties.
 A supplemental AFE shall include the dollar amount of the permitted over-expenditure from the previously approved AFE as part of the dollar amount of that supplemental AFE.
 Subject to Article 8.6.1 (Well Proposals, Recompletions, and Workovers), after receipt of the supplemental AFE each Participating Party has the right to make an Election as to its further participation in the approved activity or operation.
 If a proposed supplemental AFE is approved by Election, the Operator shall continue to conduct the approved activity or operation associated with the supplemental AFE at the sole Cost and risk of the Participating Parties in the supplemental AFE.
 Any Participating Party making an Election not to participate in an approved supplemental AFE becomes a Non-Participating Party in the activity or operation associated with the original AFE once the actual Costs expended on the activity or operation exceed the permitted over-expenditure amount of the last AFE in which the Non-Participating Party Elected to participate, without regard to whether all the activities or operations (including plugging and abandonment) in the original AFE have been conducted at the time of its Election not to participate.
 A Non-Participating Party in a supplemental AFE is subject to the same Hydrocarbon Recoupment premium, Underinvestment, or acreage forfeiture provision in Article 16 (Non-Consent Operations) that would apply to a Party Electing or Voting not to participate in the originally approved activity or operation, except a Hydrocarbon Recoupment premium or an Underinvestment shall apply only to the Costs of the approved activity or operation not borne by the Non-Participating Party.
 If a supplemental AFE is not approved by Election, the Operator shall conclude the activity or operation as soon as practical, and each Participating Party will be responsible for its Participating Interest Share of the Costs of the activity or operation, including Costs in excess of the permitted over-expenditure amount.

 Permitted Over-expenditures on Well Operations

-The permitted over-expenditure for an Exploratory Operation, an Appraisal Operation, or a Development Operation is an amount equal to ____________ percent (____%) of the estimated Costs in the original AFE for that operation or its approved supplemental AFEs or ________________ dollars ($________), whichever is less.
+The permitted over-expenditure for an Exploratory Operation, an Appraisal Operation, or a Development Operation is an amount equal to ____________ percent (____%) of the estimated Costs in the original AFE for that operation or its approved supplemental AFEs.

 Permitted Over-expenditures on the Feasibility AFE, a Post-Production Project Team AFE, or an Enhanced Recovery Project Team AFE

-The permitted over-expenditure for the Feasibility AFE, a Post-Production Project Team AFE, or an Enhanced Recovery Project Team AFE is an amount equal to ____________ percent (____%) of the estimated total Costs in the original AFE for that activity or its approved supplemental AFEs or ________________ dollars ($__________), whichever is less.
+The permitted over-expenditure for the Feasibility AFE, a Post-Production Project Team AFE, or an Enhanced Recovery Project Team AFE is an amount equal to ____________ percent (____%) of the estimated total Costs in the original AFE for that activity or its approved supplemental AFEs.

 Permitted Over-expenditures on a Selection AFE or Define AFE

-The permitted over-expenditure for the Selection AFE or the Define AFE is an amount equal to ____________ percent (____%) of the estimated total Costs in the original AFE for that activity or its approved supplemental AFEs or _________________ dollars ($________), whichever is less.
+The permitted over-expenditure for the Selection AFE or the Define AFE is an amount equal to ____________ percent (____%) of the estimated total Costs in the original AFE for that activity or its approved supplemental AFEs.

 Permitted Over-expenditures on an Execution AFE